aktasutku/art_project/README.md

-Currently I am working on this project
+Working on E-commerce project
-This project will take peace from ETSY

-These notes are for me
+Notes for me

 Work on: